 The People’s Center in Pablo tells the story of the Salish, Kootenai and Pend d’Oreille tribes through a museum and exhibit gallery.
 This unique cultural center offers educational activities, history presentations, beading classes, and traditional gatherings like pow wows.

 The Ninepipes Museum of Early Montana in Charlo memorializes the history and culture of the Flathead Indian Reservation and early Montana with artifacts, historical photographs, beadwork, guns, bows and arrows and a diorama room filled with mounted wildlife and an American Indian camp.
 Also take in stunning Mission Mountain views on the museum’s short nature trail.

 Set foot in the oldest continually operated trading post in Montana at the Four Winds Indian Trading Post in St. Ignatius, where you’ll find beads, face paint, headdresses, animal hides, genuine sinew, and other authentic American Indian supplies.
 Another must stop—the Montana American Indian owned and operated Takes Horse Gallery in Polson, offering museum-quality artwork ranging from Western contemporary to abstract.

 Please recreate with respect on tribal lands, and note that a Tribal Conservation Permit is required to recreate on these reservation lands.
 Learn more about Blackfeet Reservation recreation regulations here and Flathead Reservation recreation regulations here.

-Related: American Indian, Arlee, Arts and Culture, Blackfeet Indian Reservation, Blackfeet Nation, Browning, Charlo, Elmo, Events, Flathead Valley, Glacier National Park, Missoula, Moiese, Montana, Montana Fun, Native American Culture, Pablo, Polson, St. Ignatius, Things to Do, Uncategorized
+Related: American Indian, Arlee, Arts and Culture, Blackfeet Indian Reservation, Blackfeet Nation, Browning, Charlo, Elmo, Events, Flathead Valley, Glacier National Park, Missoula, Moiese, Montana, Pablo, Polson, St. Ignatius, Uncategorized